Ian Happ Player Props: Cubs vs. Orioles

-On Friday, Ian Happ (on the back of going 3-for-5 with a double, a triple and two RBI) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+On Saturday, Ian Happ (.273 batting average in his past 10 games, with a double, a triple, a home run, seven walks and 10 RBI) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
 First pitch is at 2:20 PM ET.

-In his most recent game, he collected two extra-base hits (3-for-5 with a double, a triple and two RBI) against the Pirates.
+He reached base in both of his plate appearances in his last game against the Orioles.

 Ian Happ Game Info & Props vs. the Orioles